databacker/api/README.md

 # api

-API specification for communicating between backup services and a management service
+API specification for communicating between backup services and a management service.

 databacker software backs up databases to remote targets, e.g. files, CMB shares, S3 buckets, etc.

-This is the specification of the API between a databacker instance and a databacker controller.
+This is the specification of the API between a databacker instance and a databacker controller, the "southbound" API.
+The "northbound" API is the API between a controller and an end-user, which is not specified here.

 You do **not** need to use this API or the controller.
 Each databacker instance is configured locally using environment variables, CLI flags or a configuration file either: